larq/docs/docs/compute-engine/quickstart_android.md

 model for efficient and fast image classification.
 The FlatBuffer format of the QuickNet model `quicknet.tflite` can be created by using the [LCE converter](/compute-engine/converter) and needs to be placed in the `assets` folder of the Android project.
-You also needs to use the `labels_without_background.txt` as its corresponding labels file.
+You also need to use the `labels_without_background.txt` as its corresponding labels file.
 The labels file is already available in the `asset` folder of the TensorFlow Lite image classification Android app.